alyssawalter/StockPriceAlert/README.md

 ```bash
 python3 main.py
 ```
+## File Structure

+- **`main.py`:** Entry point of the application.
+Executes the main functionality and orchestrates the data handling and alert sending process.
+- **`data_handler.py`:** Module responsible for fetching stock data from the AlphaVantage API and retrieving news articles using the News API.
+- **`alert_handler.py`:** Module responsible for sending alert notifications via SMS using Twilio.
+- **`config.py`:** Configuration file containing sensitive information such as API keys and phone numbers.
+Must be filled out with actual values before running the application.
+- **`config_template.py`:** Template file for `config.py`.
+Contains placeholders for API keys and phone numbers.

 ## Config Template

 The `config_template.py` file provides a template for storing sensitive information.
 Here's how to use it: